nus-cs2103-AY2223S1/ip/docs/README.md

 Format: `deadline <DESCRIPTION> /by <DATE_AND_TIME>`
 Note:
 - DATE_AND_TIME should be in ISO 8601 format.
-- Date should be given in year, month, day order, each seperated by **-**.
+- Date should be given in year, month, day order, each seperated by `-`
-- Date and time should be seperated by a **T**.
+- Date and time should be seperated by a `T`
-- Time should be given in 24hrs format, with hour and time being seperated by a **:**.
+- Time should be given in 24hrs format, with hour and time being seperated by a `:`

 Example of usage:
 ```